 At the end of 2011, John retired from active legal practice to concentrate on his writing career.
 Since then, in addition to The Swamp Fox and American Queen, he has published an e-book, An All-American Murder, a true crime story of an unsolved cold case murder in Columbus, Ohio in 1975.
 It led to the reopening of the case and a renewed investigation by Columbus Police that identified the killer as someone other than the man accused 40 years earlier.
 The e-book has been called “a tragic, fascinating story well-told,” and “an exceptionally well written, insightful look into the angst that people can carry for decades when the criminal justice system is unable/unwilling to provide closure.”

-John is a member of Biographers International Organization and the Dramatists Guild.
+John is a member of Biographers International Organization.

 When not writing, John pursues his hobbies of golf, theater, film, museums, aimless walking, and travel (especially France and Italy, in close competition for his favorite).
 In the US, he divides his time between New York City and a home in California wine country.